onep1xel/TheAccessAgency/content/work/parks-victoria-video-series.md

   content: |-
     ### Why show accessibility in social media?

     Facebook, Instagram, Tic-toc are all great platforms to talk about access.
-On one hand, that's where your audience are when they're looking to be inspired. **That spark, that flash when a visitor decides to shop for travel – for some, that can comes from video or imagery showing accessibility.**
+On one hand, that's where your audience are when they're looking to be inspired.
+That spark when someone decides to start shopping for travel – **for some, that can ignite by seeing good accessibility**.

-    We did a specific social take over for the day of [Ability Fest](/work/ability-fest/) take a look
+    See what we did for socials during the [Ability Fest](/work/ability-fest/) event.

 - block: cta